unik-name/help-unikname/docs/.vuepress/md-templates/3-creating-unikname-organization.md

 ```
 You are now ready for the next step!

+:::tip
-:::📝 If you want more details about the CLI and tips to use it, refer to the [CLI documentation](/uns-use-the-network/cli).
+If you want more details about the CLI and tips to use it, refer to the [CLI documentation](/uns-use-the-network/cli).
 :::

 ## 2. Creating and saving your cryptoaccount information